 Robert Stewart (director & nonfiction).

-Coached by true professionals, you will experience a whirlwind weekend of writing conducted in a stunning city venue.
-This conference focuses on teaching you the craft and magic of great writing.
-You will be exposed to many genres of writing, as well as attend workshops in the genre of your choosing.
-You will hear about how to market your work and the opportunities and obstacles that come with a successful writing career.
+Coached by true professionals, you will experience a fast-moving weekend of craft lectures, panels, workshops, conferences, and discussions in a stunning city venue.
+This conference focuses on craft and motivation.
+All students participate in everything, across genres.
+You will hear about how to market your work and the opportunities and obstacles that come with a writing career.

 The reception will be followed by presentations and a keynote address by an award-winning writer.
-There is limited room for guests Friday evening; but please check with us first if you are considering bringing someone along – (816) 235-1168.
+We often accomodate guests on Friday evening, but please check with us first if you are considering bringing someone along: (816) 235-1168.

 Detailed conference schedules for Saturday (9 a.m. to 5:30 p.m.) and Sunday (10 a.m. to 5:30 p.m.) will be available closer to the conference dates and provided to enrollees.